Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     !!! example "Selection schemes"

-        === "By Distance"
+        === "By Distance (recommended)"
             Notation: [ `within` `distance` ]
             :   `within` corresponds to the keyword and `distance` to the maximum distance criterion in Å necessary to select the residues from both the receptor and the ligand.
+In case the cutoff used is so small that the number of qm_residues = 0, the cutoff value will be increased by 0.1 until the number of qm_residues > 0.

             !!! example
-                `qm_residues="within 6"` Residues within 6 Å between receptor and ligand will be treated with quantum mechanic.
+                `qm_residues="within 5"` Residues within 5 Å between receptor and ligand will be treated with quantum mechanic.

         === "Amino acid selection"